ishine/das/_sources/tutorials_gui/annotate.md

 Export audio data and annotations
 :::

-This will open a dialog for fine-tuning the data export:
+After a folder has been select, a dialog will open to fine-tune the data export:
 - _Song types to export_: Select a specific song type to export annotations for.
-Keep this the default of exporting all annotations.
 Predicting song in proof-read mode will produce song types ending in `_proposals` - exclude these from the export.
 Annotations will be saved as a file ending in `_annotations.csv` (see a [description](/technical/data_formats) of the format).
 - _Audio file format_: The file format of the exported audio data:
     - _NPZ_: Zipped numpy variables.
 Will store a `data` variable with the audio and a `samplerate` variable.
     - _WAV_: Wave audio file.
 More general but also less flexible format.
 For instance, floating point data is restricted to the range [-1, 1] (see [scipy docs](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.write.html)).
 Audio may need to be scaled before saving to prevent data loss from clipping.